siuking666/Larson-Davis-Sound-Meter-Monitoring-Software-Development/Readme_exported-data-processing.md

 # Known issue/concern:
 - It does not verify the CSV data structure.
 If a CSV contains a different data structure, i.e. missing columns, it will be processed and appended to the output as-is.
+- G4 data exported unknown interruption on 2024-12-28 17:26 to 17:52, check the Test Data Sets

 # Backend operation / How it works: